brendoncarroll/go-p2p/README.md

 - **QUIC Swarm**
 A secure swarm supporting `Asks` built on the QUIC protocol (UDP based).

-- **Aggregating Swarm**
+- **Multi Swarm**
-Aggregates messages from multiple transport swarms by the public key that sent them.
+Aggregates messages from multiple transport swarms.
-Assigns indexes to each new `(swarm, address)` pair that is encountered.
+Creates a multiplexed addressed space using names given to each subswarm.
+Applications can use this to "future-proof" their transport layer.

 - **In-Memory Swarm**
 A swarm which transfers data to other swarms in memory.
 Useful for testing.